 Their non-deterministic outputs arise from introduced randomness which can be controlled through temperature, top_k and top_p settings.
 This is the realm of computation which draws from a probability distribution computed via matrix multiplications.

-Dynamic Models with web access or continuous learning can retrieve real-time information via web search or updated databases.
-They may have the ability to learn or correct themselves, but this depends on how information is weighed leading to whole host of ethical quandaries.
+Dynamic models with web access or continuous learning can retrieve real-time information via web search or updated databases.
+They may have the ability to learn or correct themselves, but this depends on how information is weighed, leading to a whole host of ethical quandaries.
 Since most LLMs are fundamentally limited to patterns present in their training corpus, they can't genuinely encounter something genuinely novel and integrate it the way humans do.
 When humans encounter a new concept, we can:

 - Connect it to embodied experience